-This system seems (!) a little bit “too much” and demanding since it is a very powerful and feature - rich tool needing a learning curve in order to understand how it works and how to use it.
-There is no free trial or developer version to test/try this tool and the setup seems complicated and not user friendly.
+This system seems (!) a little bit “too much” and demanding since it is a very powerful and feature-rich tool needing a learning curve in order to understand how it works and how to use it.
+There is no free trial or developer version to test/try this tool and the setup seems complicated and not user-friendly.

 Adobe Experience Manager is a comprehensive content management solution for building websites, mobile apps and forms, it is suited for enterprise-level businesses to easily author, publish, and manage websites.
-There are many powerful features that allow businesses to author, publish, develop, implement workflows, manage assets, launch marketing campaigns, and integrate an e-commerce platform, all in a central location.
+There are many powerful features that allow businesses to an author, publish, develop, implement workflows, manage assets, launch marketing campaigns, and integrate an e-commerce platform, all in a central location.
 Wow.

 All of this is then also integrated directly with Adobe’s Marketing Cloud, so businesses can see exactly how well their apps are actually performing and integrate them with this existing marketing solutions.

-AEM has integrations with third party translation services, including Microsoft Translator pre-installed.
+AEM has integrations with third-party translation services, including Microsoft Translator pre-installed.

 Similar to Squarespace and Wix, Weebly is another drag and drop simple and intuitive website editor and CMS tool.